arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/datasheets/datasheet.md

 ## Mean Time Between Failure (MTBF)

 MTBF, which stands for Mean Time Between Failure, is calculated according to statistical device failures and indicates the reliability of a device. **Important note**: MTBF is the statistical representation of the likelihood of a unit failing and _does not necessarily represent a product's life_.

-The MTBF figure (in hours) for the Portenta H7 (all variants) can be found in the following table:
+The MTBF figure (in hours) for the Portenta H7 (all variants) can be found in the table below.
+The MTBF figure was calculated according to the MIL217F part count method.

 |      **Standard**      | **Portenta H7** | **Portenta H7 Lite** | **Portenta H7 Lite Connected** |         **Environmental Conditions**         |
 |:----------------------:|:---------------:|:--------------------:|:------------------------------:|:--------------------------------------------:|